quiuquio/tvb-docs/UserGuide/UserGuide-UI_Connectivity.rst

 Connectivty 3D Nodes
 ~~~~~~~~~~~~~~~~~~~~

 A 3D representation of the connectivity matrix nodes.
-(WebGL)

 Two specific connectivity node-metrics, (previously computed using one of BCT
 analyzers) can be used to independently set: